AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 **Matrix-Vector Multiplication**

 Up until now we've used vectors quite often.
-We use them to represent positions, colors, and even texture coordinates
+We use them to represent positions, colors, and even texture coordinates.
+Let's move a bit further down the rabbit hole and tell you that a vector is basically a Nx1 matrix where **N** is the vector's number of components (also known as )